felangel/bloc/docs/flutterweathertutorial.md

 ### Weather Model

-The goal of our weather model is to keep track of weather data displayed by our app as well as temperature settings (Celsius, Fahrenheit).
+The goal of our weather model is to keep track of weather data displayed by our app, as well as temperature settings (Celsius or Fahrenheit).

 ```dart
 // lib/weather/models/weather.dart (in progress)